 With dual card slots available, files can be written to both cards simultaneously (for redundancy or for separate file or file type formats) or sequentially (for increased capacity).
 Consider selecting a reader that supports both card types.

-Buy numerous high-capacity cards, and rotate their use, avoiding re-use until all image files are adequately backed up, including off-site.
+Buy numerous high-capacity cards, and rotate them, avoiding re-use until all image files are adequately reviewed and backed up, including off-site.
 Replace your old cards to reduce failure rates.

 The EOS R5 II supports the C-RAW file format, compressed RAW with lossy compression rather than the normally compressed RAW with non-lossy compression.
 C-RAW provides full RAW file processing support along with an approximately 40% file size reduction over Canon's already efficient RAW file format size, significantly impacting memory card and hard disk storage capacity requirements as well as data transfer times.
 See Should I Use Canon's C-RAW Image File Format? for more information.

-The RAW vs. C-RAW image quality difference Canon has shared with me is that the C-RAW file format may potentially show more noise in shadows when increasing brightness during post-processing.
+According to Canon, C-RAW file format images have the potential to show more noise in shadows when increasing brightness during post-processing.
 I processed Canon EOS R3 standard RAW and CRAW images with a +3 EV setting, pushing the exposure by three stops.
 Even at high ISO settings, it is challenging (impossible?) to find a difference in this comparison, and even darker subjects than those shared from the same test images showed no discernable disadvantage to the C-RAW format.

 The R5 Mark II is an extremely fast camera in many regards, and it excels in the most demanding scenarios, including high-level action sports and wildlife photography.
 This camera can capture up to 30 full-bit depth (14) lossless compressed RAW frames per second with full AF and AE and a blackout-free viewfinder while using the electronic shutter with an imaging sensor readout speed approaching mechanical shutter performance.

-Not only do the AE and AF systems require scene visibility, but your eyes do also.
+Not only do the AE and AF systems require scene visibility, but your eyes also do.
 Keeping a moving subject (most still subjects do not require a fast frame rate) in the frame is incredibly important, and the R5 II's fast, blackout-free EVF is remarkable and differentiating.

 Selecting the best images from a shoot that involves significant use of the 30 fps capability is always daunting.
 A one-minute duration of 30 fps shutter release press creates 1,800 images (30 frames x 60 seconds).